Ryzee119/usb64/INSTALL.md

 # Hardware Setup
 * Install up to two PSRAM chips on the designated footprint.
 Note one is optional, two is recommended.
 * Install a 5 x 0.1" pin header on the USB OTG Header.
+Note if using the PCB breakout board, the header should go on the underside.

 <img src="./images/install_setup.png" alt="setup" width="75%"/>